Every year, at about this time, I get the urge to read. And not just one book, oh no, I go to the library and check out several.

 And speaking of Christmas celebrations, I also LOVE Bob Arley's Country Christmas As Remembered by a Former Kid This book is extra special because it was purchased at one of our favorite, locally owned bookstores, Books on Broadway.

 Above is my favorite two-page spread of an old fashioned Christmas happening at a grandparent's home, possibly a farm house.
 It's amazing to me, when I tour some of these older homes in museums, how small the spaces are.
 Everyone crammed into the living room or around the table, inside these not so very big houses.
-Now a days, I hear people about how much space they need to entertain.
+Now a days, I hear people talk about how much space they need to entertain.
 People did just fine back in the day with the space they had.

 This book is full of wonderful drawings and paintings of Christmas parties at school, trips to the general store, and wintertime kitchens and chores.